Night-Traders-Dev/EmergentEvolution/docs/scenarios-gameplay.md

 ### Nuclear: Solar Core &mdash; *Heart of a Star*

 Trigger nuclear fusion in the heart of a star.
+A **potential well** (harmonic trap) is automatically placed at the world center to simulate the gravitational confinement of the overlying stellar envelope, preventing particles from dispersing and enabling sustained fusion conditions.

 | Task | Objective | Hint |
 |---|---|---|